MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

  and led a prayer.

 He continues...
-"By request of Lady"
- Amara publicly read Arranis' will and said to give his sword to Amara.
-He sacraficed himself for his team to ==
+"By request of Lady Alariel Silverthorn, I have been entrusted " Amara publicly read Arannis' will and said to give his sword to Amara.
+He sacrificed himself for his team to ==